-Colonialists exploited slaves on the Caribbean islands of Guadeloupe and Martinique for two centuries.
+Colonialists exploited slaves on Caribbean islands for two centuries.
 Should France pay reparations to their descendants?

 Canada or Guadeloupe?